Reducing the cost of error: how to develop data accuracy skills

 Mistakes in an organisation waste time, cost money and annoy clients.
 The time it takes to make, find and correct errors typically costs 80% of your salary bill - and that's before you even consider the cost of the errors themselves.
 One reinsurance company paid out £70 million instead of £7 million because the decimal point was in the wrong place.
 The money was eventually returned but because the money had been paid out in Brazilian Reals, there was a significant loss due to currency exchange rate fluctuations - not to mention the loss of face!

-You will also find out why our reading skills count against us when it comes to working with data and you will experience working at the optimum speed for accuracy - which will probably be faster than you think!
-You will even complete a fun "insurance data" test too, to help you measure your own accuracy rate!
+You'll learn why mistakes happen and how to develop practical, effective accuracy skills to enable you to read, check and transfer information correctly.
+You'll find out why our reading skills work against us when it comes to working with data and you'll experience working at the optimum speed for accuracy - which will probably be faster than you think!
+You'll even complete a fun "insurance data" test too, to help you measure your own accuracy rate.

-By the end of this event, delegates will be able to:
+At the end of this event, delegates will be able to identify:

-- describe and apply the "three Cs" of accuracy
+-how to describe and apply the "three C's" of accuracy

-- ditch "reading" skills in favour of "accuracy" skills when working with data
+-how to ditch your "reading" skills in favour of accuracy skills when you work with data

 This demonstrates the quality of an event and that it meets CII member CPD scheme requirements.